SPRINGING/ME296Proj/README.md

 	Code: All the code implementations, and the main function contians in the file me296proj.m

 	Report: The Written Report of the project.
+The FinalReport.pdf gives the best form to read although 3 file contains the same contents.

 	Data: Data generated for ploting Reachibility set.
 Because the run time of the code is too high.
 We use a seperate file to store the data.

 	Image: The Images of the Results generated from the the main file.